If your fruit trees are growing properly this spring, you should be seeing growth like this (above) on your trees.

 On a young plum tree…

-and finally, a mature apricot tree that’s growing beautifully (note the beautiful red colour of the fresh new growth, which will gradually fade through orange to green).
+Note the beautiful red colour of the fresh new growth, which will gradually fade through orange to green as the leaves mature.

 What if my trees don’t look so good?

 Many times, there’s nothing to worry about.
-Occasionally however unhealthy looking leaves can be symptomatic of a nutritional problem, which may need diagnosis (this short course can help with that), and maybe some remedial action.
+Occasionally however unhealthy looking leaves can be symptomatic of a nutritional problem, which may need a diagnosis and some prompt remedial action.

 When is the best time to trim the new long spring growth?